 The authority for the Rabies Program is the responsibility of the County Health Officer at the Department of Public Health, which provides laboratory support for the program, and performs human case investigations.
 The CSA manages the statistical data, and works cooperatively with the 13 local animal control agencies to administrate the rabies surveillance program in Alameda County.
 Moreover, the District responds to service requests and conducts surveillance on skunks, bats, and other wildlife.
-Suspected animals involved in biting or exposure incidents are euthanized, their heads removed and submitted to the Alameda County Public Health Laboratory (ACPHL) for rabies testing.
+Suspected animals involved in biting or exposure incidents are euthanized, their heads removed and submitted to the Alameda Countv Public Health Laboratory (ACPHL) for rabies testing.
 The District also investigates animal bite incidents and prepares an annual report for the CDPH.
 Bats and skunks are the primary rabies-infected animals in California.
-Rabies is almost never found in squirrels, rabbits, rats, or mice.
-The CSA submitted 141 animal heads, including dogs, cats, raccoons, skunks and bats to the ACPHL for rabies testing in 2011.
-Six Bats collected from Berkeley (2), Hayward (1), Oakland (2) and San Leandro (1) tested positive for the rabies virus.
-Of the animals submitted for testing, 81 were reported to have human contact; 35 had no human contact; 18 were reported as wildlife and domestic animal contacts; and 7 with unknown contact information.
+The CSA submitted 127 animal heads, including dogs, cats, raccoons, skunks and bats to the ACPHL for rabies testing in 2012.
+Four Bats collected from Berkeley (1), Sunol (1), and Fremont (2) tested positive for the rabies virus.
+Of the animals submitted for testing, 63 were reported to have human contact; 33 had no human contact; 30 were reported as wildlife and domestic animal contacts; and 1 with unknown contact information.